z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 ## Network Node Description

 It is expected to be deployed in a variety of IPv6 devices and situations.
-Therefore the need to specify IPv6 node requirements will allow traffic shaping mechanisms to work well and interoperate over IPv6 in a large number of situations and deployments.
+Therefore, It is important to specify IPv6 node requirements will allow traffic shaping mechanisms to work well and interoperate over IPv6 in a large number of situations and deployments.

 ## Network Communication Process